moderneinc/moderne-organizations/repo-fetchers/README.md

 ### `bitbucket-cloud.sh`

 This script fetches all repositories from a Bitbucket Cloud workspace and assumes the workspace as the organization.
+Note: Email addresses do not work, you need your Bitbucket username which you can find (here)[https://bitbucket.org/account/settings/]

 #### Using paremeters
 ```sh